LaravelDaily/course-react-parking/docs/Lesson 6 - Register implementation.md

 { access_token: "118|CJv0t9yHJcPFsifkXyoMaiCJBpRyrmsXYDLENyAN" }
 ```

-And you will be redirected to `/vehicles` URL, but we still have few things missing.
+And you will be redirected to the `/vehicles` URL, but we still have a few things missing.

 - Register form has no validation if some data is incorrect and missing
 - When we register we don't save the token anywhere for protected API endpoints.